arminc/arminc.github.io/_posts/2009-10-25-how-to-compile-the-htc-hero-kernel.md

 Make sure your .config file is in the root of ~/myandroid/kernel-hero

-If you are using my script you don&#8217;t need to do this because I already have provided the config settings inside the script.
+If you are using my script you don't need to do this because I already have provided the config settings inside the script.

 Now that we have prepared all that we have to try to compile it, to do so we have to follow these steps: